-Both Moneyfarm and Nutmeg have stocks and shares ISAs, GIAs and a SIPP.
-However, Nutmeg goes one step further by also offering a lifetime ISA (LISA) and a junior ISA (JISA), which are useful for those looking for different investment options.
-That said, Moneyfarm states it has plans to launch a JISA in the near future.
+Both Moneyfarm and Nutmeg have stocks and shares ISAs, GIAs, JISAs and a SIPP.
+However, Nutmeg goes one step further by also offering a lifetime ISA (LISA), which is useful for those looking for different investment options.

 For an overview of LISAs, you may find our article "Lifetime ISAs explained - are they the best way to save?" helpful.

 Moneyfarm vs Nutmeg - portfolios

 Nutmeg has a greater degree of choice than Moneyfarm, with 10 risk-rated portfolios in its Fully Managed range, compared with Moneyfarm's 7 portfolios.
 Both Nutmeg and Moneyfarm also offer a range of cheaper fixed allocation portfolios as well as access to Thematic investing.
 Nutmeg also offers a range of actively managed Smart Alpha portfolios, while Moneyfarm has recently launched Moneyfarm Share Investing which gives customers the ability to also invest directly in a range of shares and ETFs.

 For the purposes of this comparison we are focusing on the Nutmeg Fully Managed range, which, like the Moneyfarm portfolios, are ranked according to risk-rating, with level 1 being for the most cautious investors for both Nutmeg and Moneyfarm.